MainulDip/AndroidDevStudy/android-app-fundamentals-2-Layouts.md

 ### Hiding Keyboard | using view.setOnFocusChangeListener :
 Keyboard can be hide when enter is pressed and when focus is changed.
 To utilize view.setOnFocusChangeListener, activity's (xml) layout container should be enlist android:clickable="true" and android:focusableInTouchMode="true" (Not inside non-layout container like scrollview).
 Then use view.setOnFocusChangeListener.
-To hide keyboar on enter press, its simple
+To hide keyboard on enter press, its simple
 ```kotlin
 // inside onCreate func
 view.apply {